analogdevicesinc/tof-ros2/README.md

 - In order to prepare the system to run the ROS wrapper in the general catkin workspace make sure to install correctly the following libraries:

+### 1.1 Install ROS2 on NXP

+- The installation is described on file doc/ros2_on_nxp.md

 ## 2. ToF dependency
 ### Download debian package:
 #### For Crosby: